farhankaz/snapsense/README.md

 # SnapSense

-SnapSense is an intelligent screenshot renaming tool for Apple Silicon Macs that uses Anthropic's Claude AI to analyze images and generate descriptive filenames.
+SnapSense is an intelligent screenshot renaming AI agent for Apple Silicon Macs that uses Anthropic's Claude AI to analyze images and generate descriptive filenames.

 ## The Problem SnapSense Solves